-Our department is organized under two main branches: Health Operations and the Center for Health Equity.
+Our department is organized under three main branches: Health Operations, Health Services and the Center for Health Equity.

-The Health Operations branch includes Health Services (TB Clinic, Specialty Clinic, Syringe Exchange Program, MORE Center, WIC Clinics, Infectious Disease Prevention, Health Administration), Laboratory Services, and Environmental Services (Food Safety, Public Facilities (includes hotel/motel inspections, swimming pools, tattoo and body art studios), Mosquito Control, Rabies Control, Lifeguard Certifications, Childhood Lead Poisoning Prevention, Construction Plan Review, Private Sewage Systems, Emegency Public Health Preparedness).
+The Health Operations branch includes Laboratory Services, Public Health Preparedness, Public Health Administration and Environmental Services, including Food Safety, Public Facilities (hotel/motel inspections, swimming pools, tattoo and body art studios), Mosquito Control, Rabies Control, Lifeguard Certifications, Childhood Lead Poisoning Prevention, Construction Plan Review, Private Sewage Systems, Emergency Public Health Preparedness).

 The Center for Health Equity branch works across all functions of the department to ensure policies, practices and outcomes meet the needs of all people in every community.
-It is organized into Root Cause Teams: Early Childhood Development (includes Healthy Start, Healthy Babies Louisville), Sociocultural Capital, Food and the Built Environment, Environmental Quality, Housing and Economic Develoment, and Criminal Justice.
+It is organized into Root Cause Teams: Early Childhood Development (including Healthy Start and Healthy Babies Louisville), Social and Cultural Capital, Food and the Built Environment, Environmental Quality, Housing and Economic Development, and Criminal Justice.
 These teams are tackling the areas that we know are at the core of some of the major public health issues affecting Louisville.
 The Center for Health Equity also oversees the department's research and data collection and analysis as well as academic engagement.